 National Star recognises that everyone has different abilities and needs.
-That’s why every student receives individualised support to meet their health and care needs.
-For example, students with profound and multiple learning difficulties take part in a sensory-based curriculum and activities in our specially equipped classroom.
+That’s why each student receives individualised support to meet their health and care needs.
+Students with profound and multiple learning difficulties follow a sensory-based curriculum.

 We take time to get to know our prospective students and their families before they join us.
 This means that from day one we are working towards the student’s long-term goals and aspirations for when they leave college.

 Our multi-disciplinary team approach

 We work as part of multi-disciplinary teams to help students progress and achieve outcomes.
-For example, a learner who aspired to work within the media industry was supported to gain work experience and ultimately a long-term voluntary role with a local community radio station.
+For example, we supported a learner who wanted to work within the media industry.
+He gained work experience and a long-term voluntary role with a local community radio station.

 Another student had a goal of communicating with others more effectively.
 He left college with increased communication and less reliance on his communication device.

 Learning in the community

 We have strong community links.
 This means students learn outside the classroom.
-For example, students use a local gym for fitness and run food service Cafe Seren in house.
-Partnerships have also been made with other local colleges to increase learning opportunities.
+For example, students use a local gym for fitness and run food service Cafe Seren in-house.
+Our partnerships with other general FE colleges increase learning opportunities.